vatsimph/learn/docs/briefings/RPVM/vfr.md

     From the East

-    1. Report to RPVM_TWR approaching CAUBYAN
+    5. Report to RPVM_TWR approaching CAUBYAN
-    2. Proceed MABINI
+    6. Proceed MABINI
-    3. Obtain clearance to join right downwind 04R or 04L, or proceed as instructed by ATC
+    7. Obtain clearance to join right downwind 04R or 04L, or proceed as instructed by ATC

     From the Southeast

-    1. Report to RPVM_TWR approaching COAMEN
+    8. Report to RPVM_TWR approaching COAMEN
-    2. Proceed GILUTONGAN
+    9. Proceed GILUTONGAN
-    3. Continue towards PLANTATION BAY
+    10. Continue towards PLANTATION BAY
-    4. Obtain clearance to join right downwind 04R or 04L or proceed as instructed by ATC
+    11. Obtain clearance to join right downwind 04R or 04L or proceed as instructed by ATC

     From the Southwest

-    1. Report to RPVM_TWR approaching EAST of NAGA not higher than 1000 FT
+    12. Report to RPVM_TWR approaching EAST of NAGA not higher than 1000 FT
-    2. Proceed IL CORSO
+    13. Proceed IL CORSO
-    3. Obtain clearance to join final O4R or 04L, or proceed as instructed by ATC
+    14. Obtain clearance to join final O4R or 04L, or proceed as instructed by ATC

-=== "VFR arrivals RWY 22L / RWY 22R"
+=== "RWY 22L / RWY 22R"

     From the North